terryZehuaWang/mini-shell/README.md

-# MiniShell — A Minimal Unix Shell in C++
+# MiniShell — A Minimal UNIX Shell in C++

-MiniShell is a small Unix-like shell implemented in C++ using POSIX system calls.
+MiniShell is a small UNIX-like shell implemented in C++ using POSIX system calls.
 It supports command execution, I/O redirection, background jobs, and foreground pipelines.

 ---